logicalmechanism/distributed_representation/README.md

 ./create_wallet.sh wallets/starter-wallet
 ```

-The balances can be viewed with `./all_balances.sh`.
+The balances can be viewed with `all_balances.sh`.

 ## Reference Scripts